ESutton567/pands-project/README.md

 ### Summary

 Overall, the Iris data set is a great starter data set for data visualisation beginners.
-It is readily available, the data is clean and it contains no missing datapoints, i.e. it doesn't require much manipulation to begin writing code for analysis.
+It is readily available, the data is clean, and it contains no missing datapoints, i.e. it doesn't require much manipulation to begin writing code for analysis.

 The plots explored in this analysis are only a fraction of what can be achieved using the tools employed; Pandas, Matplotlib, and the very easy to use, Seaborn software.
 Others have explored the data set using violin plots, factor plots, joint plots, and there also countless ways to customise the output for the variables you want to look at individually, or jointly - allowing you to play the music, instead of just showing the notes.